MDeLuise/plant-it/README.md

       image: redis:7.2.1
       restart: always
   ```
-* Inside that folder, create a file named `backend.env` with this content:
+* Inside that folder, create a file named `server.env` with this content:
   ```properties
   #
   # DB